A DB-type anvi’o artifact. This artifact is typically generated, used, and/or exported by anvi’o (and not provided by the user)..

 Required or used by

-anvi-analyze-synteny anvi-compute-gene-cluster-homogeneity anvi-db-info anvi-display-pan anvi-get-enriched-functions-per-pan-group anvi-get-sequences-for-gene-clusters anvi-meta-pan-genome anvi-pan-genome anvi-search-functions anvi-split anvi-summarize anvi-update-db-description
+anvi-analyze-synteny anvi-compute-functional-enrichment anvi-compute-gene-cluster-homogeneity anvi-db-info anvi-display-pan anvi-get-sequences-for-gene-calls anvi-get-sequences-for-gene-clusters anvi-meta-pan-genome anvi-migrate anvi-pan-genome anvi-search-functions anvi-split anvi-summarize anvi-update-db-description

 This is an Anvi’o database that stores information about your genomes, primarily for use in pangenomic analyses.

 You can think of it like this: in a way, a genomes-storage-db is to the the pangenomic workflow what a contigs-db is to the the metagenomic workflow.
 They both describe key information unique to your particular dataset and are required to run the vast majority of programs.

 A genomes storage database contains information about the genomes that you inputted to create it, as well as the genes within them.